-CATL Reportedly Plans to Restart Key Chinese Lithium Mine By December
+CATL Reportedly Plans to Restart Key Chinese Lithium Mine by December

 Operations at the mine were suspended in August, disrupting roughly 6 percent of global lithium output and contributing to recent price swings in the battery metal.

-Contemporary Amperex Technology (SZSE:300750,OTC Pink:CTATF) is preparing to restart its Jianxiawo lithium mine in Jiangxi province as soon as early December, industry sources familiar with the matter told Bloomberg.
+Contemporary Amperex Technology (SZSE:300750,OTC Pink:CTATF) is preparing to restart its Jianxiawo lithium mine in Jiangxi province as soon as early December, sources familiar with the matter told Bloomberg.

-Located in Yichun, the Jianxiawo mine produces approximately 65,000 tons of lithium carbonate equivalent annually.
+Located in Yichun, the Jianxiawo mine produces approximately 65,000 metric tons of lithium carbonate equivalent annually.
 Its shutdown on August 9 followed the expiration of a critical permit, which CATL sought to extend.

 Lithium market still defined by oversupply

-Global supply has outpaced demand in recent months due to slower EV adoption, creating a glut that has put downward pressure on prices.
+Global lithium supply has outpaced demand in recent years due to slower-than-expected electric vehicle adoption, creating a glut that has put downward pressure on prices for the battery metal.
+However, the market is currently seeing a rebound as investors and manufacturers anticipate growth in battery storage applications.

 Don't forget to follow us @INN_Resource for real-time updates!